Loading…

 Learning Objectives

-Gain insight into the level of adoption of artificial intelligence (AI) and machine learning (ML) across biopharmaceutical companies and contract research organizations and the top activities where AI/ML is being implemented and utilized; Understand the impact of AI/ ML on time savings, investment, and deployment of organizational resources.
+Describe the level of adoption of artificial intelligence (AI) and machine learning (ML) across biopharmaceutical companies and contract research organizations and the top activities where AI/ML is being implemented and utilized; Discuss the impact of AI/ ML on time savings, investment, and deployment of organizational resources.

 Chair